Tujhse Hai Raabta: 5 years later

 Malhar is now Sub-Inspector and lives in guilt for having lost Kalyani.
 Kalyani is now District Magistrate of the area.
 Swara is married to Vivek.
 Anupriya no longer considers Kalyani as her daughter.
 During her engagement to Minister Damini Deshpande's son, Vikram, Kalyani is caught in a fire, and Malhar saves her.
 Vikram rejects Kalyani after seeing her face.
 But Kalyani removes her bandages, thus revealing that she has only minor burns.
 But Kalyani refuses to marry Vikram due to his attitude.

 On Avni's baby shower, it is revealed that Avni is not Malhar's wife.
 Ahir had left Avni when she became pregnant with his child.
 Madhav's dying wish was that Malhar would take care of Avni and her child in his name.
 Meanwhile, Kalyani finds out that Mukku is none other than Moksh.
 Moksh accidentally kills Ahir.
 Kalyani hides Moksh from Malhar, fearing that if Malhar finds Moksh, he will send him to the correction home.
 Meanwhile, Vivek accidentally burns Swara and is arrested.

 To save Vivek from Sarthak's wrath, Anupriya tells him that Mukku is her and Sarthak's daughter.
 Avni tries to separate the family and turn them against each other fortunately Malhar discovers that Mukku is his son Moksh and is elated but Sarthak becomes depressed and the case of Ahir's death is opened and Malhar, Kalyani and Anupriya try to save Moksh but Malhar is shot by Avni and Anupriya is blamed and Moksh becomes mute as he is the witness to the incident of Malhar's death.
 Malhar returns and Moksh reveals that Anupriya is innocent and Avni had shot Malhar so Anupriya is proved innocent.
 Anupriya and Sarthak reunite with their lost daughter, Gungun and get remarried.
-Finally, Malhar, Kalyani, Moksh, Anupriya and Sarthak reunite to live happily.
+Finally, Malhar, Kalyani, Moksh, Anupriya, Sarthak, AauSaheeb, Godavari, and kalyani’s unborn baby reunite to live happily.